Bachelor in Digital Business Design and Innovation

 Upon completion of this course the students should be able:

-The following language skills will be covered for English, Spanish, Chinese and German:
+The following language skills will be covered for Spanish, Chinese and German:

 Evaluation System:

-30% of your final grade will be based on Quality class participation.
-Quality participation being defined as active in-class participation, quizzes, delivering scheduled presentations, homework completion and for extra credit the completion of a designated MOOC on due date.
+30% of your final grade will be based on quality class participation and coursework.
+Quality participation being defined as active in-class participation, quizzes, delivering scheduled presentations, homework completion.

 20% of your final grade will be based on the Mid-term oral exam.